theAlgorithmist/ComponentBasedForms/README.md

 # Angular Version 9 Component-Based Forms

-This is the code distribution for the Medium Article, _Component-Based Forms_ (url).
+This is the code distribution for the Medium Article, _Component-Based Forms_ .

 Author:  Jim Armstrong - [The Algorithmist]